andrew-delisle/MMM-NetworkSpeed/README.md

 # MMM-NetworkSpeed

-A MagicMirror module that performs a network speed test and displays the results on your MagicMirror screen.
+- A MagicMirror module that performs a network speed test and displays the results on your MagicMirror screen.
 It shows your ping time, download speed, and upload speed at regular intervals, with options for customization.
+- This module was created based on my usage of https://github.com/slametps/MMM-NetworkConnection and created with ChatGPT and my testing.

 ## Features
 - Displays network speed information including: